We tell you the tools, products and techniques to use when you want a change of pace

 Meanwhile, Stanley suggests starting blowouts from the front and work your way back.
 "If you spend so much time blowing out the back, by the time you get to the front it's dry and you have to re-wet it," Stanley explains.
 "Then, usually you don't allow yourself enough time to do the front — but the front is what people see and what matters most."

-Choose irons with ceramic plates, recommends Stanley.
-Go easy on the pressure.
+And if you must use an iron, choose one with ceramic plates, according to Stanley.
+And even still, go easy on the pressure.
 One of the most common mistakes women make with the flat iron is to clamp down too hard on the ends of the hair.
 Big mistake.